-When is bed-sharing, a form of co-sleeping, extra risky?
+When is sleep surface- or bedsharing, forms of co-sleeping, extra risky?

-Bed-sharing is a family choice, but poses risks.
-Although the American Academy of Pediatrics (AAP) recognizes that parents do bed-share with infants, it also recommends against bed-sharing.
-Room-sharing, on the other hand, is recommended for the first 6 to 12 months.
+Bedsharing is a family choice, but poses risks.
+Although the American Academy of Pediatrics (AAP) recognizes that parents bedshare with infants for a variety of reasons, such as beliefs that it is better for their infant, cultural values, and facilitating breastfeeding, it also recommends against bed or sleep surface sharing.
+Room-sharing, on the other hand, is recommended for at least the first 6 months.
 Also considered to be a type of co-sleeping, room-sharing is when the baby sleeps on a separate surface than the parents.
-The AAP updated its Safe Sleep recommendations in October 2016 and included some circumstances under which bed-sharing is extra risky.
+The AAP updated its Safe Sleep recommendations in June/July 2022 and included some circumstances under which bed or surface sharing is extra risky.

-• Bed-sharing with an adult whose alertness is impaired due to fatigue, medication, and/or other substances
+• Bedsharing with an adult whose alertness or ability to wake up is impaired due to fatigue, sedating medication, and/or other substances

 Also – should my infant twins sleep together?

 The AAP does not endorse infant twins or other multiples sleeping on the same surface, or cobedding, and indicates that the risks outweigh the potential benefits.